OnStepNinja/AiBridge/README.md

 **Platform**: ESP32 | **AI**: Comet Browser required for conversational control

 ---
-🎯 How It Works
+🎯 **How It Works**

 You: "Point my telescope at Jupiter"
 ↓
-Comet AI (Thinks): "Jupiter is currently at RA 05:23:15, DEC +22:47:30" ↓
+Comet AI (Thinks): "Jupiter is currently at RA 05:23:15, DEC +22:47:30"
+↓
-Comet AI (Reasons): "I'll send a GOTO command to the telescope" ↓
+Comet AI (Reasons): "I'll send a GOTO command to the telescope"
+↓
 Comet AI (Executes): Sends GET request
 GET /api/goto?ra=05:23:15&dec=+22:47:30
 ↓
 Comet AI (Responds): "Telescope is slewing to Jupiter."

+---

 ## ✨ Key Features